kellykohlleffel/genai-rag-snowflake/README.md

 * Make sure you set the worksheet context at the top: **HOL_DATABASE** and **yourlastname_yourfirstname schema name**
 * Copy and paste these [**transformation scripts**](01-transformations.sql) in your Snowsight worksheet
 * Highlight the first transformation script and click run
-* This will create a winery_information table using CONCAT to create a single string for each winery or vineyard (creates an "unstructured" document for each winery or vineyard)
+* This will create a new winery_information table using the CONCAT function.
+Each multi-column record (winery or vineyard) will now be a single string (creates an "unstructured" document for each winery or vineyard)

 ### STEP 4: Create the embeddings and the vector table from the winery_information single string table
 * Highlight the second transformation script in your Snowflake Snowsight worksheet and click run